BioTheWolff/Jobwave/docs/Architecture.md

 ### External communication

 The API gateway is the only entrypoint of the application.
 The gateway serves as a redirection hub, which guides all requests to the correct microservice based on the request path.
-The API gateway is created with [KongGateway](https://konghq.com/products/kong-gateway), which is a reliable and resilient framework that fits our needs.
+The API gateway is created with [Spring Boot](https://spring.io/projects/spring-boot) and [Spring Security](https://spring.io/projects/spring-security), which are reliable and resilient frameworks that fits our needs.

 Paths are matched with a then-stripped prefix path.
 For example, a path `/users/my` would be forwarded to the [users microservice](#ms-users) with the path `/my`.
 Note that the rest of the request is left as-is, meaning the body, the request parameters, as well as the method are kept.